ColorblindAdam/ChatGPTPrompts/DoctorChatGPT.md

 **Make ChatGPT Roleplay he is a Doctor**

-ChatGPT likes to give disclaimer whenever he talks about anything related to medical issues.
+ChatGPT likes to give disclaimer whenever he talks about anything related to medicine or medical issues.
-They have hardwired into him to tell you to talk to a healthcare professional.
+They have it hardwired into him.
 I created this prompt so that he can talk about medical information without anoying disclaimers in character.
 When he asks you to sit on the table or have a test done.
+Just describe what he sees and what the test results were.
-Just play a long and say oh I did the test and the results were whatever and he'll keep answering your questions.
+And he'll keep answering questions.

 *ChatGPT and I are not doctors not is this medical advice... please talk to a healthcare professional about all medical needs.*